gkapfham/www.gregorykapfhammer-old.com/emailthanks.md

 {% describe %}
 Thank you for signing up for my mailing list!
 Instead of selling your email or bombarding you with spam, I will send you a few updates each year.
-Please Please [contact]({{site.baseurl}}contact/) me with any questions or comments that you have about my mailing list.
+Please [contact]({{site.baseurl}}contact/) me with any questions or comments that you have about my mailing list.
 {% enddescribe %}